sigp/lighthouse/book/src/http_validator.md

 ### Returns

 Returns a `Attestation` object with a default signature.
-The `signature` field should be replaced by the valid signature over the tree hash root of the `Attestation` object.
+The `signature` field should be replaced by the valid signature.

 #### Response Body